Boxing Helena: Music

 The score heard during the scene where Helena showers in a fountain while a party crowd watches was originally composed by Graeme Revell and based on the "Love Theme" used sparsely elsewhere in the film, with vocals by Bobbi Page.
 At the producers' request, "The Fountain Song", written and performed by Wendy Levy, replaced Revell's score in the DVD and subsequent releases.

 Release

-Boxing Helena premiered at the Sundance Film Festival in January 1993 and was theatrically released by Orion Classics in the United States on September 3, 1993, Entertainment Film Distributors in the United Kingdom on June 18, 1993, and Republic Pictures in other international territories.
+Boxing Helena premiered at the Sundance Film Festival in January 1993 and was theatrically released by Orion Classics in the United States on September 3, 1993, Entertainment Film Distributors in the United Kingdom on June 18, 1993 and Republic Pictures in other international territories.

 Box office

 The film performed poorly at the box office, grossing $1,796,389 in the domestic box office.

 Reception

-The film received largely negative reviews from critics upon release and was widely considered to be of poor quality, despite garnering praise at Sundance.
+The film was heavily panned by critics upon release, and was widely considered to be of poor quality, despite garnering praise at Sundance.
+Metacritic, which uses a weighted average, assigned the a score of 25 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.
 However, at least two major film critics thought the film had been unjustly maligned.
 Chicago Tribune critic Gene Siskel was one of the few positive notices, giving the film three out of four stars.
 Also positive was Janet Maslin, who wrote in the New York Times that "As it turns out, Ms. Lynch has both talent and a point.
 Her film is by no means the gory, exploitative quasi-pornography that it sounds like from afar."